PaNobii/Prework-study-guide/README.md

 ## Installation

 What are the steps required to install your project?
-Provide a step-by-step description of how to get the development environment running.
+N/A

 ## Usage

-Provide instructions and examples for use.
-Include screenshots as needed.

-To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
-Then, using the relative file path, add it to your README using the following syntax:
+To use this Study Guide, you can review the notes in each section.
+For suggestions on what to study first, open the Chrome DevTools by pressing Control+Shift+I. A console panel should open either below or to the side of the webpage in the browser.
+There you will see a list of topics we learned from Prework along with a suggestion on which topic to study first.

 ![alt text](assets/images/screenshot.png)